Botfuel/botfuel-dialog/CONTRIBUTING.md

 ```

 You will need to re-install your dependencies to be able to use the
-previous published version of botfuel-dialog you were using.
+previous version of botfuel-dialog you were using.

 If you want to delete the symbolic link of botfuel-dialog,
-run the following command at the root project of the package:
+run the following command at the root directory of the botfuel-dialog:
 ```
-// Tte path should be /botfuel-dialog/packages/botfuel-dialog
+cd packages/botfuel-dialog // the path should be /botfuel-dialog/packages/botfuel-dialog
 yarn unlink
 ```